A team that functions well together is happier, more effective, efficient, and successful.

 Benefits: Encourage teams to develop negotiation strategies and team roles.
 Breaking down natural barriers and stimulating teamwork.

-If you’ve got a very creative team, this activity will be perfect for you.
+If you’ve got a very creative team, this activity is perfect for you.

-In this team building activity, a model is built in a secret room which no delegate is allowed to see before the game begins.
+In this team building activity, a model is built in a secret room that no delegate is allowed to see before the game begins.

 The delegates divide themselves into groups; with each group having designers, architects, and builders.